 Business Customs

 Many members of Bolivia’s private sector have had direct exposure to U.S. and European business customs and practices.
 The exchange of business cards is a common practice at the beginning of the meetings and can be initiated by any of the participants.
 Punctuality for social engagements is not strictly observed and should not be expected.
-Normally, meetings need to be confirmed multiple times before they occur, and the meeting time may still change last minute.
+Normally, meetings need to be confirmed multiple times before they occur, and the meeting time may still change at the last minute.
 If you are hosting the meeting, it is recommended to call and email your counterparts to confirm the day before as well as a few hours before the meeting.
 WhatsApp is the most common form of communication in Bolivia.
 Hosting a meal is a good business practice and may lead to a more fruitful discussion than a quick meeting.
 Business dress is conservative, especially in the cities of La Paz and Cochabamba.
 Due to its warmer climate, Santa Cruz business dress is more casual.
 Company logo gifts are very common and welcomed.

 Foreign firms should be prepared to deal with government officials and complicated bureaucratic procedures.
 The importance of occasional personal visits from U.S. executives, as well as prompt, responsive handling of communications, cannot be overstated.
 This is especially true given the crucial role of local business agents and representatives in Bolivia.
 After establishing a relationship, local representatives generally expect to visit the parent company’s facilities and headquarters to become better acquainted with the company’s personnel and operating techniques.